zhon/mockist-style-javascript-tdd-kata/README.md

 Did you forget about IE6 and IE7? ***{shudder}* I better use jQuery instead.**

-That sounds like a much better idea.
-Now, let's update the html to pull in jQuery, add a DOM element to put the greeting in, and add some simple styling to make it stand out:
+What are you doing now? **I am updating the html with jQuery, adding a place to put the greeting, and adding some simple styling.**

 ```html
 <!DOCTYPE html>